akoustic/vision/README.md

 Officially time to shift from Heroku to Render :

-* Although expedient, moving from AWS to Render eliminated a lot of infrastructure complexity.
+* Although being expedient, moving from AWS to Render eliminated a lot of infrastructure complexity.
-* GCP recommended for students but compares nothing against AWS Services
+* GCP recommended for students but compares nothing against AWS Services.

 Choose wisely